To get here,

 Please note: the last call for tastings is 15 minutes before close.

-Children & leashed dogs are both welcome at our tasting room, although we ask that dogs stay outside.
+We’re a family business: children are welcome at our tasting room.
+So are leashed dogs, although we ask that they stay outside.

-We offer inside and heated outside seating in the winter months.
+We offer indoor and heated outdoor seating in the winter months.

 • Walk-ins are welcome, but we accept reservations.
 If you have a party of eight or more, we ask that you make one before arriving.